Power Pumping To Increase Breastmilk Supply

 This breast pumping schedule is for mothers who breastfeed along with pumping.
 For mother who exclusively power pumping, should pump more often, close to what the baby does.

 - Help yourself with a breast pumping station.
 You might not want to get uncomfortable while breast pumping.

-- Choose your pumping station at your best spot, under the shed, in the garden, close to your baby, or whichever soothes you the best.
+- Choose your breastfeeding station at your best spot, under the shed, in the garden, close to your baby, or anywhere you keep your mind free of stress.

-- Wearing a comfortable breast pumping bra & breastfeeding clothes.
+- Wearing a comfortable breasts bra & breastfeeding clothes.

-- Sometimes, managing the baby and breast pumping together might not be a very great idea.
+- Sometimes, feedings and breast pumping together might not be a very great idea.
 If that’s the case, don’t feed and pump together.
 Take your time.

-- A Breast pumping bag for when you leave for work.
+- A Breast pump bag for when you leave for work.

 - Stock up on breastfeeding must-haves so that you don’t have to run to the supermarket again and again!

 - Don’t stress over for low milk supply.
 There are many ways to increase your supply power pumping and fulfill your baby’s growth spurt.